PUTvision/RoboticsII-Jetbot/README.md

 ## Evaluation

 During the evaluation you should:
-* place the code of your pipeline and model architecture on the eKursy platform
+* place the code of your pipeline and model architecture on the eKursy platform (30%)
-* (orally) describe the algorithm you used, how you processed the data and any changes to the default parameters
+* (orally) describe the algorithm you used, how you processed the data, and any changes to the default parameters (10%)
+* driving demo:
-* launch a driving demo of a vehicle that follows the road
+  * launch a demo of a driving vehicle that follows the road (10%)
+  * complete half of the lap without accident (20%)
+  * complete one lap without accident (20%)
+  * complete two laps without accident (10%)

 ## Changelog
-* May 30, 2022 - Link to dataset added
+* May 30, 2022 - Add the link to the dataset
-* May 29, 2022 - README instructions added
+* May 29, 2022 - Add README instructions
-* May 23, 2022 - Making the repository public
+* May 23, 2022 - Make the repository public